laricarlotti/ShoppingCart-NodeJS/README.md

-# Figure out which promotions apply to a Shopping Cart using NodeJS
+# Figure out which promotions apply to a shopping cart, using NodeJS 📦👖

 The file `src/data/products.json` features a list of **25 different products**, distributed in **4 different categories**.
 These are: